Creamy Mashed Potatoes

 5. Season generously with salt and black pepper, then serve immediately.

-• Add a handful of chopped greens (like spinach or kale) with the milk to sneak extra vegetables into your meal.
+• Sneak in some greens: Add a handful of chopped greens (like spinach or kale) with the milk to sneak extra vegetables into your meal.

-• For a mashed potato with a chunky texture, use unpeeled Yukon Gold or other thin-skinned potatoes.
+• Go chunky: For a mashed potato with a chunky texture, use unpeeled Yukon Gold or other thin-skinned potatoes.

-• For a savory take on this classic dish, stir in a few cloves of Jammy “Roasted” Garlic into the mash.
+• Add roasted garlic: For a savory take on this classic dish, stir in a few cloves of Jammy “Roasted” Garlic into the mash for an extra layer of flavor.

-• Easily swap out regular potatoes for peeled sweet potatoes for a sweet potato mash.
+• Make it sweet: Easily swap out regular potatoes for peeled sweet potatoes to create a naturally sweet and creamy mash.

 • Quick Tip: For an even speedier version of this recipe, dice the potato into smaller cubes (about 1 inch) and reduce the cooking time by 2-3 minutes, or until fork-tender.
 Additionally, using warm milk will halve the time you need to complete the recipe.